microsoft/CameraTraps/README.md

 To enter the conda virtual environment at your current shell, issue `conda activate cameratraps`.
 You should see `(cameratraps)` prepended to the command line prompt.
 Invoking `python` or `jupyter notebook` will now be using the interpreter and packages available in this virtual env.

-To exit the virtual env, issue `conda deactivate cameratraps`.
+To exit the virtual env, issue `conda deactivate`.

 ## Add additional packages